 A test framework requires Suricata to be capturing before the tests can be carried out.
 Writing a test.service and ensuring the correct execution order with After=suricata.service forces the unit to be started after suricata.service.
 This does not enforce Suricata has fully initialised.
 By configuring suricata.service as Type=notify instructs the service manager to wait for the notification before starting test.service.

 12.8.3 Requirements

 This feature is only supported for distributions under the following conditions:

-- 1. Distribution contains libsystemd - 2.
-Any distribution that runs under systemd - 3.
-Unit file configuration: Type=notify - 4.
-Contains development files for systemd shared library dnf -y install systemd-devel
+- 1. Any distribution that runs under systemd - 2.
+Unit file configuration: Type=notify ps --no-headers -o comm 1